 Anyone having an interest in their deep ancestry and wanting to better understand their ancestors' origins are encouraged to submit a sample for

-FTDNA's definitive deep clade Y-DNA test called "Big Y-500", which is rather expensive, although substantial discounts are made available about twice each year.
-This test covers about 3/4 of the Full Genome range (see below).
+FTDNA's definitive deep clade Y-DNA test called "Big Y700", which is rather expensive, although substantial discounts are made available about twice each year.

-Full Genome Y-DNA testing, which is more expensive, but more extensive, is available from http://www.fullgenomes.com.
+Full genome Y-DNA testing, which is more expensive, but more extensive, is available from http://www.fullgenomes.com, YSEQ.net, and others.

-Other Y-DNA tests, such as multi-SNP panels, can help determine near-terminal SNPs at lower cost, but must be selectively chosen.
+Other Y-DNA tests, such as single SNPs and multi-SNP panels, can help determine near-terminal SNPs at lower cost, but must be selectively chosen.

 ONE FINAL NOTE